adithyavis/react-native-reanimated-tab-view/README.md

 > - Highly customizable
 > - Fully typed with [TypeScript](https://typescriptlang.org)

-Additionally, react-native-reanimated-tab-view also provides the following features
+Additionally, reanimated-tab-view also provides the following features

 > - 3 modes to render the tab view ("normal", "window" and "lazy")
 > - Dynamic widths for tabs